-669.04 Contaminated Soil and/or Groundwater Monitoring.
-Prior to beginning excavation, the Contractor shall mark the limits of removal for approval by the Engineer.
-Once excavation begins, the work and work area involving regulated substances shall be monitored by qualified personnel.
-The qualified personnel shall be on-site continuously during excavation and loading of material containing regulated substances.
-The gualified personnel shall be equipped with either a photoionization detector (PID) (minimum 10.6eV lamp), or a flame ionization detector (FID), and other equipment, as appropriate, to monitor for potential contaminants associated with volatile organic compounds (VOCs) or semi-volatile organic compounds (SVOCs).
-The PID or FID meter shall be calibrated on-site and background level readings taken and recorded daily, and as field and weather conditions change.
-Any field screen reading on the PID or FID in excess of background levels indicates the potential presence of contaminated material requiring handling as a non-special waste, special waste, or hazardous waste.
+Field screening shall be performed with either a photoionization detector (PID) (minimum 10.6eV lamp) or a flame ionization detector (FID), and other equipment as appropriate, to monitor for potential contaminants associated with regulated substances.
+The PID or FID shall be calibrated on-site, and background level readings taken and recorded daily, and as field and weather conditions change.
+Field screen readings on the PID or FID in excess of background levels indicates the potential presence of regulated substances requiring handling as a non-special waste, special waste, or hazardous waste.
 PID or FID readings may be used as the basis of increasing the limits of removal with the approval of the Engineer but shall in no case be used to decrease the limits.